coveooss/platform-sdk/README.md

 ### Prerequisites
 1. Ensure your [Push source is secured](https://docs.coveo.com/en/98/#step-1-configure-a-secured-push-source)
 1. Ensure your API key has the privileges required to create a security identity provider.
-For more information about which privileges are required, visit [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#security-identities-domain).
+For more information about which privileges are required, see [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#security-identities-domain).
 1. Create an `Expanded` security provider that cascades to `Email Security Provider` and link it to your source.
 Here is an example using the SDK:
 ```csharp
 string expandedProviderId = "The unique name you want";